AriFordsham/GHCWiki/sebastian-and-simon.md

 # Agenda

+# Nested CPR

+Main ticket: #18174, MR !1866.
+Blocked on

+- #18092, !3149: Inline `integerDecodeDouble`, recognise PrimOp in constant-folding instead
+  - We thought that we could fix it by making integer stuff INLINE\[0\], but that's not a good idea, e.g. `integerAdd` is huge.
+And NOINLINE\[0\] (which I did in !4163) doesn't fix the WW issue with `integerDecodeDouble`
+- #5075: Sum CPR for local bindings is blocked on eta expansion, see #18793 below
+- Interleave CPR and Termination analysis or not?
+See also https://gitlab.haskell.org/ghc/ghc/-/merge_requests/1866#note_304163

 ## State hack/Eta expansion

+- #18793: Arity analysis does only very naive fixed-point iteration
+  - I see no way we can improve without a refactoring of `ae_cheap_fun`, which I did in !4207.
+  - Afterwards, we can discuss whether it makes sense to also store the results of calling `arityType` on local bindings in the signature environment, which would fix the PAP scenario in #18793

 - #18231: eta expansion.
 Mysteries remain.
   - In particular, we wondered whether (or when, rather) `etaExpand` has to expose lambdas manifestly.
 Makes a difference for PAPs (special case: trivial exprs?)